Louis-DR/j2gpp/README.md

 CSV and TSV are interpreted as a list of objects with the same attributes.
 They are converted to a list of dictionaries whose name is the first cell of each line and the keys are the headers of each column.

 CSV and TSV use the same loader, just with different delimiters.
-A different delimiter can be provided with the argument `--csv_delimiter`.
-To use the delimiter in a value, it can be escaped by defining an escape character with the argument `csv_escapechar`, for instance the backslash "`\`".
+A different delimiter can be provided with the argument `--csv-delimiter`.
+To use the delimiter in a value, it can be escaped by defining an escape character with the argument `csv-escapechar`, for instance the backslash "`\`".

 By default, the whitespace around the keys and values in the CSV is stripped.
-This behaviour can be disabled with the argument `csv_dontstrip`.
+This behaviour can be disabled with the argument `csv-dontstrip`.

 ``` csv
 keys,key1,key2,key3